databrickslabs/tempo/CONTRIBUTING.md

 # Setup instructions

-We use `tox` and `pyenv` to manage developing and testing `tempo` across multiple Python versions and PySpark versions.
+We use `hatch` and `pyenv` to manage developing and testing `tempo` across multiple Python versions and PySpark versions.
-`tox` is a testing tool that helps you automate and standardize testing in Python across multiple environments.
+`hatch` is a modern Python project manager that helps you create and manage virtual environments, run tests, and build distributions.
 `pyenv` allows you to manage multiple versions of Python on your computer and easily switch between them.

 ## Pyenv setup

-Since `tox` supports creating virtual environments using multiple Python versions, it is recommended to use `pyenv` to manage Python versions on your computer.
+Since `hatch` supports creating virtual environments using multiple Python versions, it is recommended to use `pyenv` to manage Python versions on your computer.
 `pyenv` does not install via `pip` on all platforms, so see the [pyenv documentation](https://github.com/pyenv/pyenv#installation) for installation instructions.
 Be sure to carefully follow the instructions to configure your shell environment to use `pyenv`, otherwise subsequent commands will not work as intended.